-The submissions have been considered as part of the assessment of the application as outlined in the 'Details' section of this report.
+The submissions have been considered as part of the assessment of the application as outlined in the 'Details' section of Report CJ129-08/17.

 As outlined above, it is considered that the land use and overall design of the development is appropriate for the locality, and aligns with the vision of the draft JACP.